Sangisetty7/Helm-Charts/Git_to_GitHub.md

 **Step-1:**  Create and Package helm chart as shown below.
 ```
-helm create ingres
+helm create nginx
-helm package ingres
+helm package nginx
 ```
-Step 1 Please log into github and create a new repository.
-The repo is came with a default branch but we need to create a child branch for package here i am taking 'gh-pages' as a branch name. now this repo have 2 brances
+**Step-2:**  Log into Github and create a repository.

 1.master or main
 2.gh-pages